Wood Stove Portable

 Backup Generator

-For most of us, a backup generator is great to have on hand, especially if you will only be without power for a few days to a week.
+For most of us, a backup generator is great to have on hand, especially if you will only be without power for several hours, a few days, to a week.
 There are several options:

 Batteries

 Lots of things in your home can be powered by batteries.
-In fact, your computer and phone just have rechargeable batteries, so it would be good to have a backup storage pack so you can recharge those.
 Stock up on all the batteries you would need!
-In addition to making sure you have batteries, grab some of the things you can use the batteries with, such as:
+In addition to making sure you have extra batteries, grab some of the things you can use the batteries with, such as:

 How Will I Cook?

 You may have enough food to keep you and your family alive for a year, but it does no good if you can’t cook it!
 If you lose power, you may struggle to keep your food cold for longer than a few days, but things like pasta, baking bread, and other meals require you to be able to cook your food as well.
-Here are some very good ideas:
+Here are some excellent options:

 Related: Why Do I Need Different Emergency Cooking Stoves